How to Prevent Last Minute Cancellations

 This is a reminder from [your company name] about our upcoming appointment at [appointment date and time].
 Please contact us at [point person phone number] if you have any questions.

-Your templates might vary a bit from the examples above, but remember to always include date/time information about the appointment as well as your contact information if they have to get in touch to reschedule.
+Your templates may vary from the examples above, but remember to always include date/time information about the appointment as well as your contact information if they have to get in touch to reschedule.

 Step 3: Send Your Reminders

-The last step in this process is to start sending out your reminders!
+The last step in this process is to send out your reminders.

-Reminders can be sent out manually by your point person or you can automate this process through software like Jobber.
-Jobber’s Client Reminder Emails and SMS Client Reminders help speed up the process of sending out these reminders.
-Using software also eliminates the possibility of human error when sending out the reminders.
+Reminders can be sent out manually by your point person, or you can automate this process using software like Jobber.